-Our next meeting will be on Saturday, August 12, from 9 A.M. until noon.
+Our next meeting will be on Saturday, October14, from 9 A.M. until noon.
 Please note that we have had to cancel our September meeting due to technical difficulties.

 Remember, SMOG gathers every second Saturday morning of the month, from 9 A.M. until noon.
 For more information send us an email by clicking here.
 We normally begin our meetings with a Question and Answer session from 9 to 10 A.M., where there are no bad questions and lots of helpful answers.
 Immediately afterward, from 10 A.M. to noon, we hold our general meeting and the monthly presentation.
 Arrive early for best seating at the next meeting.

 August 2017: Our August 12 presenter was Adam Christianson (The MacCast⇒About Adam), creator and host of The MacCast.
 He showed us the in's and out's of using Apple's Photos application on our Macs and Apple iDevices.

 July 2017: Allison Sheridan gave a presentation about Affinity Photo - Professional photo editing for iPad, and she also presented Podfeet Podcasts - A Technology Geek Podcast with an EVER-so-slight Macintosh Bias!